Anderson Lucoqui

 Anderson-Lenda Lucoqui (born 6 July 1997) is a professional footballer who plays as a defender for club Energie Cottbus.
 Born in Germany, he plays for the Angola national team.

 Club career

-In May 2021, he declined an extension offer for his contract with Arminia Bielefeld and signed a deal with 1.
+In August 2018, Lucoqui transferred to Arminia Bielefeld for an undisclosed fee.
+He was part of the Bielefeld team that earned promotion to the Bundesliga in the 2019–20 season.
+In May 2021, he declined an extension offer for his contract with Arminia Bielefeld and signed a three-year deal with 1.
 FSV Mainz 05.

+On 1 September 2022, he joined Hansa Rostock on loan until the end of the season.

 On 25 July 2023, Lucoqui signed a one-year contract with Hertha BSC in 2.
 Bundesliga.

 On 1 February 2024, Lucoqui moved to Eintracht Braunschweig and signed a contract until 30 June 2025.

 On 3 February 2025, Lucoqui joined 1860 Munich in 3.
 Liga.

 On 1 September 2025, Lucoqui joined FC Energie Cottbus.

 International career

 Lucoqui was born in Zweibrücken, Germany and is of Angolan descent.
 He was raised in Leverkusen and has been a youth international for Germany.

 On 22 September 2020, Lucoqui was called up by the senior Angola national football team.
 He made his debut on 13 October 2020 as a 78th minute substitution during a friendly match against Mozambique.